-One of the top destinations when visiting New Mexico is the Very Large Array Radio Telescope, more commonly referred to as the VLA.
+One of the top destinations and observatories when visiting New Mexico is the Very Large Array Radio Telescope, more commonly referred to as the VLA.
 The radio telescope consists of an array of 27 large radio antennas, or dishes, which are moved around on railroad tracks to form configurations that allow astronomers to point to distant objects.
 Because radio waves are so large, the antenna dishes are very large, each one measuring 25 meters (82 feet) in diameter.
 The dishes are so large, they can easily be navigated by foot--provided they aren't turned on and they're relatively flat.

 The data gathered from the antennas are combined to create a high-resolution image of what's out there in space.
 When the 27 antennas are combined, they essentially make a telescope that would be 36km (22 miles) in diameter.
 A large telescope like that would, of course, create a highly sensitive instrument.
 The VLA approximates the sensitivity of a dish that is 130 meters (422 feet).